DigitalHealthcareLab/24HiDER/README.md

 # Hi-DER
 This is the official PyTorch implementation of “[Classification models for osteoarthritis grades of multiple joints based on continual learning]()” (---)

-We developed a hierarchical osteoarthritis (OA) classification system for multiple joints that can be continuously updated by using a continual learning and hierarchical labeling strategy, hierarchical DER (Hi-DER), for classification model training.
+We developed Hierarchical Dynamically Expandable Representation (Hi-DER), a hierarchical osteoarthritis (OA) classification model that can be continuously updated to multiple joints by using a continual learning strategy.
 Please refer to our paper for more details.

 ## Table of Contents
 - [Introduction](#introduction)